-There are two perspectives from which to approach solving the blackout problem: the demand side and the supply side, although both go hand-in-hand.
+the supply side, although both go hand-in-hand.
 Understanding how electricity demand evolves and grows over time helps plan investments for the future.
 Forecasting demand is difficult, especially in a developing country like Myanmar.
-Factors such as income and credit availability influence when households acquire energy-using assets in a non-linear way (Gertler et al. forthcoming).
-The long lead times in infrastructure investments - a new power plant takes years to build - implies a good demand forecast can greatly reduce shortages in the future.
+Factors such as income and credit availability influence when households acquire energy-using assets in a non-linear way (Gertler et al. forthcoming).18 The long lead times in infrastructure investments - a new power plant takes years to build - implies a good demand forecast can greatly reduce shortages in the future.

 Demand forecasts guide a plan of action.
 Increasing installed capacity and upgrading transmission and distribution infrastructure executes this plan by raising supplied electricity.
-Current installed capacity in Myanmar is around 4,900MW, with peak load around 2,700MW.
-The discussion in the previous section can guide policies on which sources are most suitable for ramping up power generation.
+Current installed capacity in Myanmar is around 4,000MW, with peak load around 2,200MW.19 The discussion in the previous section can guide policies on which sources are most suitable for ramping up power generation.